edsonayllon/IPFSjs-with-html-file/README.md

 ## 1 | Description

-Creats an IPFS peer to peer instance before the React app fully loads by inserting into the public html (`./client/public/index.html`).
+Creats an IPFS peer to peer instance before the React app fully loads by inserting into `./client/public/index.html`.

 ![Screenshot](./Screenshot_7.jpg)